jmio/testvex/README.md

 ## Supported HW
 + UART (Briey SoC, 115200bps)
+   + Both rxd1 and rxd2 can be used in the same way (Internally OR).
+[I have rewritten the firmware of the M5Stack CardKB to support UART](https://github.com/jmio/CardKB_Serial) and connected it to rxd2, so I can use it standalone!
 ```
 set_pin_assignment {rxd1}  { LOCATION = J13; IOSTANDARD = LVCMOS33;  } #
 set_pin_assignment {rxd2}  { LOCATION = M12; IOSTANDARD = LVCMOS33;  } #